 In accordance with the University’s obligations towards students and staff, we will ask you to declare any relevant, unspent criminal convictions before you can take up a place at Oxford.

-You will also have access to the Radcliffe Science Library and other University libraries, and the centrally-provided electronic resources.
+You will also have access to a number of University libraries, and the centrally-provided electronic resources.

 Annual Course fees

 Further details about fee status eligibility can be found on the fee status webpage.

 Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on changes to fees and charges.

 Course fees cover your teaching as well as other academic services and facilities provided to support your studies.
 Unless specified in the additional information section below, course fees do not cover your accommodation, residential costs or other living costs.
 They also don’t cover any additional costs and charges that are outlined in the additional information below.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

 In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.